 You may take reasonable quantities of baby food on a plane as well as baby formula, sterilized water, juice and breast milk, which is allowed through the checkpoint, in your carry on and on the flight with you.

 These do not have to go in the same quart sized liquids bag as other items but it is advised to have them all in one bag to show to the security agent easily when passing through TSA security checkpoints.
 You can ask for these to be screened separately.

 Passengers with nut allergies

 If you bring nuts on board with you in your hand luggage, which can be in any form, even a chocolate bar containing nuts then there may be a passenger on board with a severe nut allergy (which can be fatal).

 This has happened to me a number of times when flying and, ironically, it always seems to happen on the few times I do take food with me to eat that contains nuts.

 What foods are you not allowed to take in carry on?

 Well nothing really provided they are solid food items.
 Any food item which is liquid, or which may be considered a liquid, will be subject to the liquids rules as detailed in the above list.
 Apart from that, you can take anything.

 Because of the strict rules regarding liquids, if you want to take soft drinks (soda, juice, water etc) on board with you then it would be best to buy them in a shop at the airport after you pass through the TSA security checkpoints.
 You can take liquids over 3.4 ounces/100ml onto the aircraft with you provided they are purchased after security.

 I am not aware of any airlines which will not allow you to take your own food on a plane to eat but it may be worth checking your airline’s website to see if they are an exception.

 However, please be aware that the smells may not be very nice for other passengers around you to smell.
-So be considerate with what you take with you.
+So be considerate of what you take with you.